General Terms and Conditions for the Delivery of Spare Parts

 (1) The following general terms and conditions for the delivery of spare parts apply to all deliveries of

-spare parts from ALPMA Alpenland Maschinenbau GmbH (ALPMA) and LTH Dresden; however only with
+spare parts from ALPMA Alpenland Maschinenbau GmbH (ALPMA) and LTH Dresden; however only if

-respect to companies as defined in Section 310 Paragraph 1 of the German Civil Code and legal entities
+the customer is an entrepreneur as defined in Section 310 Paragraph 1 of the German Civil Code (BGB),

-under public law or public law special funds (customers).
+a legal entity under public law or a special fund under public law (customer).

 (2) Terms of delivery or terms of business issued by the customer or third parties will not be applicable

 even if ALPMA does not expressly rule out their validity in each individual case and supplies the spare

 part without reservation in the knowledge that contradictory general terms of delivery exist.
 Even if